hyperledger/caliper/src/adapters/README.md

   ```
 * Add predefined Network files into the dir `network/`:  These files will be useful when Caliper is trying to simulate your blockchain system.
 Please add all of the related files what a new boot blockchain system needs.
 * Add your own network configuration file into the corresponding network folder: Make sure the files that are necessary to boot your blockchain are specified here.
-* Define your command which will be excuted before and after the test
+* Define your command which will be executed before and after the test
 * Define your own smart contracts: Your own smart contracts could be put into the dir `src/contract/myblockchain/`.
 * Define your test module: Use Blockchain NBI to write your own test script which should include 3 functions(init(), run()and end()) as the files in the dir `bechmark/simple/open.js` and  `bechmark/simple/query.js`, and change the callback property in the test configuration file into current test script's path.

-* Define the installation script: To facilliate other user, an installation script in the file `packeage.json` is appreciated.
+* Define the installation script: To facilitate other users, an installation script in the file `package.json` is appreciated.
   ```
   "scripts": {
     "myblockchain-deps": "npm install --no-save myblockchainpackage